McLaughlin Middle School and Fine Arts Academy

 McLaughlin School-Parent Compact

 This is an agreement between the school, parents, and student explaining how responsibility will be shared to improve student achievement.
 Each parent/guardian should review the compact with their child.
-A parent or guardian and the student are required to sign and date the compact.
-After signing, please have your child return the compact to his/her first period teacher or to the Title I Office.
 McLaughlin School Compact (PDFs)

 McLaughlin Parental Involvement Plan/Summary

-The Parent Involvement Plan (PIP) explains what McLaughlin Middle & Fine Arts Academy will do to assist parents in becoming more engaged in their student’s education as required by the Title I program.
+The Parent and Family Engagement Plan (PFEP) explains what McLaughlin Middle & Fine Arts Academy will do to assist parents in becoming more engaged in their student’s education as required by the Title I program.
 Parental involvement means the participation of parents in regular, two-way, and meaningful communication involving student academic learning and other school activities.
-PIP Summary Brochures (PDFs)
+PFEP Summary (PDFs)

 District Title I Parental Involvement Plan

-The Districts Parent Involvement Plan is information regarding the Title I program at the district level.
+The District Parent and Family Engagement Plan (Spanish) is information regarding the Title I program at the district level.
 Take time to review it and use it as a reference for questions you may have about the Title I program at the district.
-Please complete the comment portion and return it to your child’s teacher or the Title I Office.
-District PIP Summary Brochures (PDFs)

 Title I provides newsletters for parents, students, and teachers with information on how to become more involved with each child’s education.
 These newsletters are from The Parent Institute and Resources for Educators.
 Additional information can be found on the Polk County Schools Title I home page.